7Sageer/sublink-worker/doc/API-doc-en.md

 The API supports the following predefined rule sets:

-- `minimal`: Basic set of rules
+- `minimal`: Basic rule set
-- `balanced`: Moderate set of rules
+- `balanced`: Moderate rule set
-- `comprehensive`: Full set of rules
+- `comprehensive`: Complete rule set

 These can be used in the `selectedRules` parameter for Sing-Box and Clash configurations.

-## Custom Rules

-Instead of using predefined rule sets, you can provide a custom list of rules as a JSON array in the `selectedRules` parameter.
-Available rules include:
+Below are the currently supported predefined rule sets:

 | Rule Name | Used Site Rules | Used IP Rules |
 |---|---|---|